Osborne Clarke produces 'What EU legislation says about car data?' report for The Federation Internationale de L'Automobile

 Dr. Marc Störing, an IT and Data Partner at Osborne Clarke, has recently produced a report for the FIA (The Federation Internationale de L’Automobile) which looks at whether car data from connected and autonomous vehicles constitutes ‘personal data’ and whether product liability legislation allows Original Equipment Manufacturers (OEMs) to exclusively collect and process such data.

-Being specialists in the transport and automotive sectors, with a focus on technology, Osborne Clarke frequently advises on connected and autonomous vehicles (CAVS).
+Being specialists in the Mobility and Infrastructure sectors, with a focus on technology, Osborne Clarke frequently advises on connected and autonomous vehicles (CAVS).
 This specialist sector knowledge, together with our data protection legal expertise, allows us to provide valuable insights on this topic.

 Dr Marc Störing comments: